pointfree-solutions/lottery/README.md

-# Algorithm for pseudo-randomly picking a winner from a CSV file
+# Lottery for picking random picking a winner from a CSV file

 The algorithm goes like this: